Ralph Lauren Details Progress - GuruFocus.com

-NORTHAMPTON, MA / ACCESSWIRE / June 20, 2023 / Ralph Lauren Corporation (NYSE:RL, Financial) today published its 2023 Global Citizenship & Sustainability Report, emphasizing the Company's ongoing commitment to creating timeless products that are made to live on responsibly, using materials in ways that reduce its products' environmental impact, and supporting people within its workforce, supply chain and communities.
-The 2023 report outlines progress across the Company's Citizenship & Sustainability approach, Timeless by Design, which ensures timelessness is embedded from inspiration through to products' every use and reuse across generations.
+Ralph Lauren Corporation (NYSE:RL, Financial) today published its 2023 Global Citizenship & Sustainability Report, emphasizing the Company’s ongoing commitment to creating timeless products that are made to live on responsibly, using materials in ways that reduce its products’ environmental impact, and supporting people within its workforce, supply chain and communities.
+The 2023 report outlines progress across the Company’s Citizenship & Sustainability approach, Timeless+by+Design, which ensures timelessness is embedded from inspiration through to products’ every use and reuse across generations.

 “Ralph’s vision of timelessness is apparent in the beautiful products we create, and it’s our commitment to ensure this vision is carried into how we create and address our impact on the world,” said Katie Ioanilli, Chief Global Impact & Communications Officer, Ralph Lauren Corporation.
 “Our approach is rooted in science, ambitious goals, collaboration and innovation that, together, will enable us to continue to inspire people to live the life of their dreams.”